 - Indication: suspected anatomical and functional lesions of the urethra (e.g., urethral stricture, injuries)

 Retrograde CT cystography

-- Description: computed tomography to visualize the bladder after contrast dye is injected into the bladder via the urethra
+- Description: imaging modality using computed tomography to visualize the bladder after retrograde filling with contrast agent

 - Indication: evaluation of the bladder for postoperative leakage or rupture following trauma